PandorasFox/pandora/README.md

     cp pandora.service ~/.config/systemd/user/pandora.service && systemctl --user start pandora

+You can always check the logs with `journalctl -ft pandora` when running as a systemd user unit.

 I recommend following [niri's example systemd setup](https://github.com/YaLTeR/niri/wiki/Example-systemd-Setup) to leverage `niri.service.wants` if you have multiple compositors installed, and only want to use this with niri at the moment.

 You will also need the following in your niri config: